 BRONZE WHALER or COPPER SHARK – Carcharhinus brachyurus

-Bronze whaler behavior: Primarily found in shallow waters, the bronze whaler favours the cooler, temperate waters of the Cape and large numbers are known to follow the sardine run up the Wild Coast to KwaZulu Natal.
+Behavior: Primarily found in shallow waters, the bronze whaler favors the cooler, temperate waters of the Cape and large numbers are known to follow the sardine run up the Wild Coast to KwaZulu Natal.
 Bronze whalers often feed near the bottom, their diet consisting of bony fish, small sharks, skates and squid.